Registered Nursing at Old Dominion University

 Old Dominion Registered Nursing Bachelor’s Program

-About 62% of those who receive a bachelor's degree in registered nursing at Old Dominion are white.
+About 53% of those who receive a bachelor's degree in registered nursing at Old Dominion are white.
 This is typical for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 4% more racial-ethnic minorities in its registered nursing bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Old Dominion University with a bachelor's in registered nursing.